What Constitutes a Failure?

 Some third-party manufacturers, such as Sharp, Onkyo, and TEAC-TASCAM continued manufacturing minidisc hardware for sale in Japan for a few more years after Sony stopped.

 Sony itself continues actively manufacturing the MDW80T and MMD140B to this day.
-(Last confirmed in ~mid 2023.)
+(Manufacturing of the MDW80T, MMD140B, recordable Blu-Rays, DVDs, and MiniDV tapes has been discontinued 2025-02.)